-(1) It is possible to file the application to register a Master thesis once the candidate has earned at least 60 ECTS.
-The application to register a Master thesis must be done at least two weeks before the candidate will start working on it and is to be addressed to the Examinations Committee.
-Attached to the application must be

-- 1. the confirmation of all completed modules and module examinations including the number of ECTS earned and the grade attained; - 2. a declaration on whether or not the candidate has already failed or definitely failed a Master thesis in the study programme 'Microbiology', whether or not the candidate has lost his/her right to take an examination because he/she failed to re-register within the time frame for re-taking the Master thesis, and whether or not he/she is involved in any other examination process.
+(1) Registration for the master's thesis is possible once the candidate has earned at least 60 ECTS.
+A formal written registration of the master's thesis is to be done at least two weeks before the candidate starts to work on it and is to be addressed to the Examinations Committee.
+Attached to the registration must be a declaration on whether or not the candidate has already failed or definitely failed a master's thesis in the study programme 'Evolution, Ecology and Systematics', whether or not the candidate has lost his/her right to take an examination because he/she failed to re-register within the given time frame for retaking the master's thesis, and whether or not he/she is involved in any other examination process.